Living with Chronic Pain

 How Can Friends and Family Use PainScale?

 For friends or family who know someone in pain, PainScale can be a very valuable too.
-The website and companion mobile application offers free trusted education based on four foundational principles:
+The website and companion mobile application offers free trusted education based on four fundamental principles:

 Understanding what someone with chronic pain is going through first requires you to become familiar with the types of pain and the ways to manage it.
 PainScale helps to bridge that gap.

 There’s no doubt that caring for someone with chronic pain can be stressful and PainScale aims to alleviate that stress as much as possible.
-It teaches you about important tips such as believing the individual who is suffering and practicing patience.
+It teaches you about important tips such as believing the individual enduring chronic pain and practicing patience.
 PainScale gives tips and tricks on how to do this.

 Most importantly, if you want to take care of someone else, you must care for yourself.
 PainScale provides simple and effective ways to do that.

 Remember that well over 100 million Americans suffer from chronic pain.
-PainScale encourages you to become a voice of those who are suffering.
+PainScale encourages you to become a voice of those who are face chronic pain.